Ethyl Corporation: History

 Founded in 1923, Ethyl Corp was formed by General Motors and Standard Oil of New Jersey (Esso).
-General Motors had the "use patent" for tetraethyllead (TEL) as an antiknock, based on the work of Thomas Midgley Jr., Charles Kettering, and later Charles Allen Thomas, and Esso had the patent for the manufacture of TEL.
+General Motors had the "use patent" for tetraethyllead (TEL) as an antiknock fuel additive, based on the work of Thomas Midgley Jr., Charles Kettering, and later Charles Allen Thomas, and Esso had the patent for the manufacture of TEL.
 Since the patents affected the marketing of TEL, General Motors and ESSO formed Ethyl Corp; each parent company had a 50% stake in the new corporation.
 Since neither company had chemical plant experience, they hired Dupont to operate the manufacturing facilities.
 After patents ran out, Dupont started manufacture of TEL on their own, and Ethyl started running its own operations.

 Within the first year of its operation, the company’s plants were plagued by cases of lead poisoning, hallucinations, insanity, and even the deaths of its employees due to exposure to lead.
-While the company tried to hush the news, at times it was impossible, for example in 1924 when five production workers died and 35 more turned into staggering wrecks at one ill-ventilated facility.
+While the company tried to hush the news, at times it was impossible, for example in 1924, within the first two months of its operation, the facility had 17 cases of severe lead poisoning leading to hallucinations and insanity, then five production workers died in quick succession, and 35 more turned into staggering wrecks at one ill-ventilated facility.

 To counter these accusations, Thomas Midgley Jr. participated in a press conference to demonstrate the apparent safety of TEL on October 30, 1924, in which he poured TEL over his hands, placed a bottle of the chemical under his nose, and inhaled its vapor for 60 seconds, declaring that he could do this every day without any problems.
-In fact, he knew the dangers of lead poisoning, having been made seriously ill from over exposure a few months earlier.
+In fact, he knew the dangers of lead poisoning, having been made seriously ill from overexposure a few months earlier.

-The State of New Jersey ordered the TEL plant located at the Bayway refinery in Linden NJ to be closed a few days later, and Jersey Standard was forbidden to manufacture TEL again without state permission.
+The State of New Jersey ordered the TEL plant located at the Bayway Refinery in Linden NJ to be shut down a few days later, and Jersey Standard was forbidden to manufacture TEL again without state permission.

 In 1962, Albemarle Paper Manufacturing Company, in Richmond, borrowed $200 million and purchased Ethyl Corporation (Delaware), a corporation 13 times its size.
 Albemarle then changed its name to Ethyl Corporation.
 It is believed that General Motors sought to divest itself of "Ethyl Corporation," owing to concern about liabilities of TEL.
 The 1962 transaction was the largest leveraged buyout at that time.

 During the 1970s and 1980s, the Ethyl Corporation expanded and diversified in response to the gradual decline of the market for TEL, as the automotive industry shifted to unleaded gasoline in response to the recently passed Clean Air Act, which effectively ended the use of leaded gas in new automobiles.
 In the late 1980s, Ethyl began to spin off a number of divisions.
 The aluminum, plastics, and energy units became Tredegar Corporation in 1989.
 In 1993, it spun off its life insurance company, First Colony Life, and then in 1994, the specialty chemicals business was spun off as an independent, publicly traded company named Albemarle Corporation.